$H_2$-Optimal Estimation of Linear Delayed and PDE Systems: Problem Formulation

-Clearly, if the PIE has a single input, the proposed definition of $H_2$ norm coincides with the typical definition.
-Alternatively, in the case of multiple inputs, our time-domain characterization of $H_2$ norm would coincide with an alternative definition of $H_2$ norm given by
+\end{proof} Clearly, if the PIE has a single input, the proposed definition of $H_2$ norm coincides with the typical definition.
+In the case of multiple inputs, the time-domain characterization of $H_2$ norm would coincide with the alternative definition

 Having defined the $H_2$-norm, we proceed to formulate the $H_2$-optimal estimator synthesis problem.